t0sic/loadingbar/README.md

 # t0sic_loadingbar

-Hello I decided to release my loadingabar.
+Hello I decided to release my loadingbar.
 It's simple to use and nice

 ### LICENSE